sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 println(a)
 ```

-If we follow those 3 rules:
+If we follow those 3 rules, we unblock some achievements:

 - it's easier to reason about the program, about the functions: the types don't hide anything.
 - it's easier to compose: small primitives goes into bigger and so on.
 All the types must be composed: nothing can be lost along the way, nothing can be hidden.